Understand Your Usage

 - To estimate the hours used, think about how your appliances operate – does the appliance cycle on and off all day?
 Is it on steady for 8 to 10 hours?

-- Look at your bill to understand your billing cycle – it may run mid-June to mid-July, for example, so what you call your July bill may be half June!
+- Look at your bill to understand your billing cycle – it may run mid-February to mid-March, for example, so what you call your March bill may be half February!

 - Look at your bill to find the cost of your delivery charges (page 2) and your electricity supply (page 3).

-Now you have an idea of the impact of hot weather and cool comfort on your bill!
+Now you have an idea of the impact of spending more time at home!

 Access our FREE tools to help you better understand your electricity use.

-- Our Energy Analyzer tool gives you targeted energy efficiency information, advice and support to help you achieve savings
+- Check out Energy Analyzer for targeted energy efficiency information, advice and support to help you achieve savings

-- Review our free and low-cost Energy Savings Tips
+- Review our free and low-cost Energy Savings Tips.
+Check out our energy efficiency programs designed to help you save energy!

 - Visit our Smart Energy section to view our menu of energy efficiency programs

 A sudden increase in energy usage may indicate a problem with an appliance, heating or cooling system, or water heater.
-A spike can also be caused by a period of very hot, muggy weather in the summer.
-Don't forget that since billing cycles are about a month long, sometimes it can be a few weeks before the effect of a heat wave will be seen on your bill.
+A spike can also be caused by a period of very cold weather in the winter.
+Don't forget that since billing cycles are about a month long, sometimes it can be a few weeks before the effect of a cold snap will be seen on your bill.